Xanax is a brand name of alprazolam, a central nervous system depressant.

 - Joint pain

-Occasionally, some people have more serious reactions, including:
+Occasionally, some people have more serious reactions to alprazolam.
+These may include:

 - Shortness of breath

-If you’re taking Xanax and experience any of these effects or notice them in someone you love, contact 911 first and the prescribing doctor immediately.
-Taking Xanax other than how it is prescribed can lead to overdose symptoms:
+If you experience any of the above effects, or notice them in someone you love, contact the prescribing doctor immediately.

 - Severe drowsiness